khezen/tarpit/README.md

 ## example

-The following example apply tarpit based on IP address.
+The following example applies tarpit based on IP address.
 It is possible to apply tarpit based on any data provided in the request.

 ```golang